 More information is provided in Bremerton Municipal Code (BMC) Chapter 2.38 “Lodging Tax Advisory Committee”.
 The Council President appoints a Council Member as Chair to this committee on an annual basis and members of the committee may serve up to three 3-year terms.

-Eric Younger, City Council Member (District 7) & Committee Chair
+Pat Sullivan, City Council Member & Committee Chair

 Deborah Housen, Evergreen Children’s Theatre & Puppet Museum